John Childs (murderer)

-John Childs, also known as Bruce Childs, is a British hit man and serial killer from East London who was convicted in 1979 for a series of apparent contract killings, though none of the bodies have been found.
+John Childs, also known as Bruce Childs, is a British hitman and serial killer from East London who was convicted in 1979 for a series of apparent contract killings, though none of the bodies have been found.
 He implicated Terry Pinfold and Harry MacKenney in the murders, but they were released in 2003 after the judge ruled that Childs is a "pathological liar".
 Childs is serving a whole life tariff.
-He is known as the most prolific hit man in the UK.
+He is known as the most prolific hitman in the UK.

 Investigation and trials

 John Childs confessed to having committed the murders to Detective Chief Superintendent Frank Cater in June 1979, after Childs was arrested in September 1978 for a series of bank and security van robberies in Hertfordshire.
 The investigation was based at Waltham Abbey police station in Essex.
 Childs was convicted of carrying out six murders – of Terence "Terry" Eve, Robert Brown, George Brett, Terry Brett, Frederick "Freddie" Sherwood, and Ronald Andrews – from November 1974 to October 1978.
 Their remains have not been found, and no murder weapons were uncovered.

 Childs was tried at the Old Bailey, with John Mathew QC prosecuting.
 Childs was convicted on 4 December 1979 and was sentenced by Mr Justice Lawson to six concurrent life sentences.
-Childs then turned Queen's Evidence to implicate his former employers, Essex businessmen and former prisoners Terry Pinfold and Harry "Big H" MacKenney, in the murder of Eve and the other victims.
+Childs then turned Queen's Evidence to implicate his supposed former employers, Essex businessmen and former prisoners Terry Pinfold and Harry "Big H" MacKenney, in the murder of Eve and the other victims.
 Other co-accused were Leonard Thompson and Paul Morton-Thurtle.
 Former prisoner Terence Eve, who had become a toy maker in Dagenham, went missing in November 1974.
 Eve had made teddy bears in the same converted church hall that Pinfold and MacKenney used to make diving equipment for their company.
 Also missing was a haulage contractor, George Brett, along with his 10-year-old son, Terry, who had disappeared on 4 January 1975.